awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q10\.
 How do I know if my account's ability to send email has been restored?<a name="sp-q10"></a>

-The Reputation Dashboard includes information about the current status of your account\.
-For more information, see [Using the reputation dashboard to track bounce and complaint rates](reputation-dashboard-dg.md)\.
+Reputation metrics includes information about the current status of your account\.
+For more information, see [Using reputation metrics to track bounce and complaint rates](reputation-dashboard-dg.md)\.

 ### Q11\.
 Can I get help from my AWS representative or Premium Support?<a name="sp-q11"></a>